ld32/SmartSlurm/README.md

 ### Is -P optional?

     Yes.
-If -P is not given, slurm script name or wrap command will be used as program name
+If -P is not given, slurm script name or wrap command will be used as program name.

 ### Is -I optional?

     Yes.
-But If -I is not given, resource estimation will be base on program name only.
+But If -I is not given, resource estimation will be based on program name only.

 ### Can -I directly take file size or job size?
     Not right now.
 I think it is good suggetion.
 We can add the function to next release.